 There are worse issues.
 In terms of compliance, you’re essentially putting yourself at the mercy of regulators, and in danger of paying hefty KYC or AML fines.

 Last but not least, an afflux of fraudsters on your platform will damage your bottom line.
-Some of our customers in the vertical almost had to cancel launching their products in fraudster-heavy markets – until they managed to mitigate risk with anti-fraud tools.
+Some of our customers in the vertical almost had to cancel launching their products in fraudster-heavy markets – until they managed to mitigate risk with financial risk management tools.

 SEON is more than just a software solution, it is your business partner in fraud fighting